 Will I colour in this book again?
 Undoubtedly!
 I can’t wait to get my Shakespeare book next!

 This grayscale coloring book pictures the dark side of Alice and is yet another version of Alice in Wonderland.
 Have you ever wondered what would have happened if Alice hadn’t drunk from the bottle labeled ‘Drink Me’, or if she hadn’t joined the Hatter, the March Hare, and the Dormouse for tea?
 Well, now you can find out – and take part.
 In Alice’s Nightmare in Wonderland Colouring Book – a companion to Jonathan Green’s new Choosable Path Adventure Book – YOU decide how the amazing creatures Alice encounters should appear.
-Because this is your chance to team up as the colorist for illustrator Kev Crossley.
+This is your chance to team up as the colorist for illustrator Kev Crossley.

 Click to order Amazon US Amazon UK Amazon Canada